yurt-page/docs/README.md

 NAS has more advanced CPU but just for storing files even a router will be enough.
 Instead of RAID Yurt may backup data to your friend's
 So I believe NAS devices will be slowly replaced with advanced routers in feature.
 For example with Turris Omnia.

-### Turris Omnia: Router that can be a small server
+#### Turris Omnia: Router that can be a small server
 [Turris Omnia](https://www.turris.com/en/omnia/overview/) is a most powerful router with a fast CPU that can be used as a NAS.
 It uses OpenWRT and you can easily install other apps like NextCloud.
 A similar router with fast CPU and OpenWRT is the [GL.net Brume](https://www.gl-inet.com/products/gl-mv1000/)

 ## Email
 EMail is a corner stone of web and it's important to give users and ability to send and receive them.
 You may not have anything except of email.
 A good news is that EMail is already non-centralized.
 But it's too hard to use and especially hard to configure.
 But most users for personal needs using silos: GMail, Hotmail, Yahoo, Yandex, iCloud.
 They have good anti spam filters but they're selling their users.
 Most users using http to check mail.
 Others using corporate email from their job or universities.
-They are mostly use MUA (Outlook, Thunderbird) but sometimes corporate email is based on silos (Office365).
+They are mostly use MUA (Outlook, Thunderbird) but sometimes corporate email is based on silos (Microsoft Office 365).
 Small amount of regular users using email from their internet provider (GMX) because they already have it.
 Advanced users buys paid email services: Proton Mail, FastMail, Zoho.